Response Status Operation

 updateState

-Manually update existing response data or additional status under any module/page.
+Manually update existing response data or extra states from any module or page.

-⚠️ Please make sure the component is not destroyed
+⚠️ Make sure the component is not destroyed

-This problem often occurs when updating status across pages, because what we tend to overlook when the page jumps is that the previous page has been destroyed by default.
-Therefore, if you want to update status across pages, here are two suggestions :
+This often happens when updating state across pages, because when navigating away, the previous page is usually destroyed without you noticing.
+If you want to update state across pages, here are two suggestions:

-1. Persist the page components to ensure that the updated status can still be found;
+Keep the page component mounted so the updated state can still be found;

-Go to Cross-page/module update response states for details.
+Go to Update response status across pages/modules for details.

 function updateState(